One algorithm can replace 100 reports

 Table of Contents

-Business Intelligence has been used to help organizations work more information-driven for years, and it’s showing no signs of stopping.
+Business Intelligence has been used to help organizations prioritizing information-driven working for years, and it’s showing no signs of stopping.
 According to Daan van Beek, CEO of Passionned Group and author of the Data Science book “Data Science for Decision Makers & Data Professionals”, BI still serves as an umbrella term, and even covers the Artificial Intelligence and Big Data hype.
 We had a conversation about data-driven working and the careful balancing act between the ‘old’ BI world and the ‘new’ AI world.
+This discussion highlights how BI continues to evolve, integrating advanced technologies to enhance decision-making processes.
+Discover how one algorithm can replace a hundred reports, streamlining operations and providing deeper insights.

 Tread lightly on the path to success